micahjsmith/website/content/blog/ballet-status-report.md

 pipeline.fit_transform(X_df)
 ```

 The pipeline extracts feature values more or less as follows (replacing `fit_transform` with just `transform` after training).
+Under the hood we use a `DataFrameMapper` from the [*sklearn_pandas*](https://github.com/scikit-learn-contrib/sklearn-pandas) project.
+This is similar to the functionality provided by *sklearn*'s recent [`ColumnTransformer`](https://scikit-learn.org/stable/modules/compose.html#column-transformer), to which we may migrate if *sklearn* reaches feature parity.

 ```python
 # pseudocode